linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 # Example 5.1

 Consider a 4-month forward contract to buy a zero-coupon bond that will mature 1 year from today.
 (This means that the bond will have 8 months to go when the forward contract matures.)
 The current price of the bond is 930.
-We assume that the 4-month risk-free rate of interest (continuously compounded) is 6\% per annum.
-Because zero-coupon bonds provide no income, we can use equation (5.1) with T = 4 / 12, r = 0.06, and S_0 = 930.
+We assume that the 4-month risk-free rate of interest (continuously compounded) is $6\%$ per annum.
+Because zero-coupon bonds provide no income, we can use equation (5.1) with $T = 4/12$, $r = 0.06$, and $S_0 = 930$.
 The forward price, F_0, is given by

 $$

-F _ {0} = 9 3 0 e ^ {0.
-0 6 \times 4 / 1 2} = \$ 9 4 8.
-7 9
+F_{0} = 930e^{0.06 \times 4/12} = \$948.79
 $$

 This would be the delivery price in a contract negotiated today.